Dan Schwartz

 Daniel Mark Schwartz (born July 28, 1950) is an American businessman who served as Nevada State Treasurer from January 2015 to January 2019.
 An international businessman, attorney and Republican, Schwartz defeated his Democratic opponent, former Nevada State Controller Kim Wallin, in 2014.

 He lost the Republican primary for Nevada's 3rd congressional district in 2020.
 Schwartz was endorsed by state assemblymen Al Kramer, John Hambrick, former Clark County Commissioner Bruce Woodbury, Danny and Amy Tarkanian, former Nevada State Controller Ron Knecht and former state senator Sue Lowden.

-He is now currently running for Lieutenant Governor of Nevada in 2022.
+He ran for Lieutenant Governor of Nevada in 2022.

 Early life, education and military service

 Schwartz was born on July 28, 1950, in Chicago, Illinois, the son of Francine (née Abrahams) and Jim Schwartz.
 His grandfather was a rabbi and his father was an early Holiday Inn owner.
 He has one brother, Stephen, and one sister, Marian.
 Schwartz attended Oak Park and River High School where he graduated in the "top 20" of his 800-member class and was president of his senior class.
 Schwartz attended Princeton University and graduated with an A.B. in politics in 1972 after completing a senior thesis titled "Theory of the American State."
 In his junior year, Schwartz studied at the Instituts d'études politiques in Paris, France, where he was awarded a Certificat d'Etudes Politiques.

 After graduation, Schwartz enlisted in the United States Army in September 1972, where he rose to the rank of Specialist 4th Class and served on a Pershing Missile base in West Germany from January 1973 to September 1974.
 He was honorably discharged.
 He received his M.B.A. from Columbia University Graduate School of Business (1978); and his J.D. from Boston University (1981).